marsch/Architecture/Connectors/AdapterGuide.md

 The naming convention for this trigger should be `get<objectNamePlural>Webhook`.
 For example, if the trigger was for objects called `Customer` objects, the name of the trigger should be `getCustomersWebhook`.
-If the list of objects in a system are generic, it is possible to write a single trigger were the object type is a configuration setting.
+If the lists of objects in a system are generic, it is possible to write a single trigger where the object type is a configuration setting.
 In this case, the trigger should be named `getObjectsWebhook`.